Electrum-Cardano/electrum-ada/README.rst

 License
 =======

 This project is licensed under the MIT License.
-See the `LICENSE <LICENSE>`_ file for details.
+See the `LICENCE <LICENCE>`_ file for details.